next - home - no frames - frames

 Comte de Bussy-Rabutin

-Abstemiousness And Gluttony
+Abstemiousness and Gluttony

 To lengthen thy life, lessen thy meals.